 Indigenous Education & Engagement (IE&E) is providing official moose hide pins for Humber community members to pin on their clothing and show their support.

 - Tuesday, May 10 – 10 am to 2 pm – Lakeshore Campus, Welcome Centre 301

 - Wednesday, May 11 – 10 am to 2 pm – North Campus, LRC 2136

 You can also join the conversation on social media by posting your own image and pledge to stand up against violence towards women and children.
 If you made a campaign pledge last year, please include what you did over the past year to fulfill your pledge.
 Ensure to include #MooseHideCampaignDay, @humberindigenous, and @humbercollege in your post/message.

 To learn more about the Moose Hide Campaign, visit the campaign website at http://moosehidecampaign.ca.

-Humber continues to annually recognize and support Indigenous-related events and initiatives, particularly related to Missing and Murdered Indigenous Women and Truth and Reconciliation.
+Humber continues to annually recognize and support Indigenous-related events and initiatives, particularly related to Missing and Murdered Indigenous Women, Girls, and Two-Spirit People and Truth and Reconciliation Calls to Action.

-Below is a gallery of Humber employees with their moose hide pins and their unique pledges to stand against gender-based violence.
+Below is a gallery of Humber employees with their moose hide pins from previous years who have pledged to stand against gender-based violence.